|UPDATED: March 24, 2017|

 Agreement between two organizations (or two internal business groups) with similar equipment/environment that allows each one to recover at the other's location.

 Financial losses due to an event that may be reclaimed in the future, e.g. through insurance or litigation.
-This is normally identified in the Risk Assessment or BIA.

 Implementing the prioritized actions required to return the processes and support functions to operational stability following an interruption or disaster.